Guy Stern: Ritchie Boys

 In 1942, Stern volunteered for naval intelligence but was initially rejected because he was not born in the United States.
 He wanted to join the war effort in hopes of defeating the Nazis and reuniting with his family.
 He was later drafted in 1943, beginning weeks of basic training and legally changing his name from Günther to Guy in case of capture by enemies.
 In 1944, he was sent to Camp Ritchie in Maryland, becoming a member of the Ritchie Boys, a special military intelligence unit composed of German, Austrian, and Czech refugees and immigrants to the United States, mostly Jewish immigrants.
 There he studied enemy intelligence and different uniforms, memorized battle orders and aerial maps, and mostly learned how to conduct interrogations.

 The four most useful interrogation tactics he learned were the power of knowledge, bribery, common interests, and invoking fear, all to be done without violating the Geneva Conventions on Warfare.
 They were taught to separate any emotional and private aspects they may come across during interrogations.
 After months of training, Stern and the other Ritchie Boys returned to Europe on D-Day, where he became a member of a six-man IPW (Interrogators of Prisoners of War) Team 41.
 After several successful interrogations, Stern was promoted to head of his team and prepared various reports based on answers from prisoners for his commanders.
 These ranged from the German railroad system to German preparations for chemical warfare.

 Stern became close with another German-born interrogator, Fred Howard, and they formed new tactics to use like the good cop, bad cop routine to scare prisoners of war and defectors.
-One of their most important interrogations included learning about the execution of two fellow Ritchie Boys of another team, leading to the capture and trial of their murderer.
+One of their most important interrogations included learning about the execution of two fellow Ritchie Boys of another team, Staff Sergeant Richard Jacobs and Technician 5th Grade Murray Zappler, leading to the capture and trial of their murderer, Curt Bruns.

 Stern earned the Bronze Star Medal for the intelligence he gathered during the war.